CatOfJupit3r/wise-hangout-bot/README.md

 # wise-hangout-bot
-Welcome to Wise Hangout Bot, your personal assistant for group hangout!
+Welcome to Wise Hangout Bot, your personal assistant for group hangouts!

 This is my personal project for my internship at UpLab.